CIAT/icleaned/README.md

 # iCLEANED

-iCLEANED is a Shiny App that calculates environmental footprints of livestock production systems.
+iCLEANED is a Shiny App that calculates environmental footprints of livestock production systems in a participatory manner.

 ## Environment Configuration